mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

   Name string
 }

-// MixinCapacityConsumedRef defines a reference from a mixin
-// to a capacity in an unspecified pool.
-This allows the same
-// mixin to be used across multiple pools since the pool is
-// defined when the mixin is referenced from the device. type MixinCapacityConsumedRef struct {
+type DeviceCapacityConsumptionMixinRef struct {
-  // Name defines the name of the shared capacity that
+  // Name is the name of a DeviceCapacityConsumptionMixin.
-  // is being referenced.
   //
-  // Name must be unique for the references from a single
-  // device, but multiple devices can reference the same
-  // shared capacity.
-  //
   // +required
   Name string

-  // Capacity defines the capacity that is required by
-  // the device.
-  //
-  // +required
-  Capacity resource.Quantity
 }

-// CapacityConsumedRef defines a reference from a device to
+// DeviceCapacityConsumptionRef defines a set of capacities that
-// a shared capacity in a capacity pool. type CapacityConsumedRef struct {
+// a device will consume from a capacity pool. type DeviceCapacityConsumptionRef struct {
-  // CapacityPool defines the shared pool in which the capacity
+  // CapacityPool defines the capacity pool from which the
-  // referenced exists.
-It must point to an existing
-  // capacity pool in the same ResourceSlice.
+  // capacities defined (either directly or through a mixin)
+  // will be consumed from.
   //
   // +required
   CapacityPool string

-  // Name defines the name of the shared capacity that
+  // Mixins defines a list of references to DeviceCapacityConsumptionMixins.
-  // is being referenced.
+  // The capacities listed in these will be included in among the
+  // capacities that will be consumed by the device.
   //
-  // Name must be unique for the references from a single
-  // device, but multiple devices can reference the same
+  // Capacities listed directly will override any capacities coming
-  // shared capacity.
+  // from mixins.
   //
-  // +required
+  // +optional
-  Name string
+  Mixins []DeviceCapacityConsumptionMixinRef

-  // Capacity defines the capacity that is required by
+  // CapacityConsumption defines the capacity that will be consumed by
   // the device.
   //
+  // Capacity listed here will override any capacities that
+  // are also defined in any of the referenced mixins.
+  //
-  // +required
+  // +optional
-  Capacity resource.Quantity
+  CapacityConsumption DeviceCapacity
 }
 ```